psget/psget/Readme.md

 3. Install multifile modules from ZIP
 4. Import module after install
 5. Alter you profle to load module every time that PowerShell starts
+6. Execute Install.ps1 if found in module folder

 Examples
 ========